Justin509805/Strive-Fitnessapp/README.md

 Welcome to **Strive**!
 This website is designed to help you achieve your fitness goals by track progress in weight, workouts and diet.
 Stay motivated with gamification elelemnts on your journey to a healthier you. 🚀

+This project is not responsive however!
+Please view the app in 375x815.

 ---

 ## 🌟 Features